-The feature types within the contours enable their representation as individual features to enable easier interpretation, for example, the contours can be drawn as different colours to highlight the index contours, the high water mark and spot heights over a certain value.
+The feature types within the contours enable their representation as individual features to enable easier interpretation; for example, the contours can be drawn as different colours to highlight the index contours, the high water mark and spot heights over a certain value.
+The contours and tidelines have been rounded to two decimal places.